 Dinghy Sailing Courses – adults and juniors

-Our main training event is our annual “Family Week” which is a five-day event run over the summer half term holiday.
+Our main training event is our annual “Training Week” which is a five-day event run over the summer half term holiday.
 This is an extremely popular event which offers training opportunities for adults as well as juniors.
 Juniors from 8 upwards and all experiences from beginner to racer can apply.
-For more information see the Family Week Page
+For more information see the Training Week Page

-We run great-value 2- or 3 day courses throughout the season please check our Training Programme for dates.
+We run great-value 2- or 3 day courses throughout the season please check our calendar for dates.
 The maximum ratio for all training courses is 3 students to 1 instructor for double handed boats (although we usually work with 2:1); 6 students to 1 instructor for single handed dinghies.